mlrun/mlrun/docs/remote.md

 # Setting a Remote Environment <!-- omit in toc -->

-MLRun allows you to use write your code on a local machine while running your functions on a remote cluster.
+MLRun allows you to use your code on a local machine while running your functions on a remote cluster.
 This tutorial explains how you can set this up.

 - [Prerequisites](#prerequisites)
 - [Configure Remote Environment](#configure-remote-environment)